231007NHasegawa/Directionality_zooid_miniaturization/README.md

 ---

-## Analysis Workflow by using the scripts
+## Analysis Workflow Using the Scripts

-- STEP 1.
-Data Preparation Prepare fasta files containing sequences of orthologous genes.
-We utilized OrthoFinder ver.
-2.5.4 (Emms and Kelly 2015) for this purpose.
-For STEP 2, sequence IDs in the .faa files should be written as the taxon name followed by a number (e.g., >C_robusta148).
-Before using OrthoFinder, it's recommended to modify the sequence IDs of your transcriptome data accordingly.
-- STEP 2.
-Clustering Ensure that each fasta file contains the longest gene sequence derived from each sample.
-Also, each file should contain taxa listed in both list1.txt and list2.txt, with a certain minimum number from each list.
-This operation was performed using a Python script, Clustering.py.
-Note that Clustering.py might produce an error if there are unnecessary line breaks in the .faa file.
-To remove these line breaks, use remove_line_breaks.py.
-- STEP 3.
-Multiple Alignment We created a simple script, RunMafft.sh, to automatically align each gene sequence cluster's fasta file sequentially using Mafft (Katoh and Standley 2013).
-- STEP 4.
-Trimming After processing with Mafft, we created another simple script, RuntrimAL.sh, to automatically trim the fasta files sequentially using trimAl (Capella-Gutierrez et al. 2009).
-- STEP 5.
-Concatenating After trimming, the fasta files were concatenated into a single file by using the Python script Concatenate.py.
+The following steps describe how each script in this repository can be used to reproduce the phylogenomic analysis conducted in Hasegawa et al. (2025).
+All scripts can be executed in a Linux (WSL) environment and are compatible with standard bioinformatics toolkits.

 ---

+### STEP 1.
+Data Preparation
+Prepare FASTA files containing orthologous gene sequences.
+We utilized **OrthoFinder** ver.
+2.5.4 (Emms & Kelly, 2015) for this purpose.
+For the next step, sequence IDs in the `.faa` files should be formatted as the taxon name followed by a unique number (e.g., >C_robusta148).
+Before running OrthoFinder, it is recommended to standardize the sequence IDs of your transcriptome data accordingly.

+---

+### STEP 2.
+Clustering
+Ensure that each FASTA file contains the longest gene sequence derived from each sample.
+Each file should also include taxa listed in both `list1.txt` and `list2.txt`, with a minimum number of taxa from each list.
+This step was performed using the Python script **`Clustering.py`**.

+> 💡 **Note:**
+> `Clustering.py` may return an error if the input FASTA file contains unnecessary line breaks.
+> To remove such line breaks, use the auxiliary script **`remove_line_breaks.py`** prior to clustering.

+---

+### STEP 3.
+Multiple Alignment
+Run the shell script **`RunMafft.sh`** to automatically align each clustered FASTA file sequentially using **MAFFT** (Katoh & Standley, 2013).
+The script is designed to process all files within a specified directory and output aligned sequences with the suffix `_aligned.faa`.

+---

+### STEP 4.
+Trimming
+After alignment, execute **`RuntrimAL.sh`** to trim the aligned FASTA files automatically using **trimAl** (Capella-Gutierrez et al., 2009).
+The script removes poorly aligned regions and generates output files with the suffix `_trimmed.faa`.

+---

+### STEP 5.
+Concatenation
+Once all trimmed alignments are complete, concatenate them into a single supermatrix using the Python script **`Concatenate.py`**.
+This script merges all `.faa` files in the directory into a single alignment file (`alignment.fa`), suitable for downstream phylogenetic analyses.

+---

-## References
+### References for Software
-- Emms & Kelly (2015) *Genome Biology* 16:157. (**OrthoFinder**)
+- Emms & Kelly (2015) *Genome Biology* 16:157 — OrthoFinder
 - Katoh & Standley (2013) *Mol.
 Biol.
-Evol.* 30(4):772–780. (**MAFFT**)
+Evol.* 30(4):772–780 — MAFFT
-- Capella-Gutierrez et al. (2009) *Bioinformatics* 25:1972–1973. (**trimAl**)
+- Capella-Gutierrez et al. (2009) *Bioinformatics* 25:1972–1973 — trimAl

 ---